Let’s face it: Life can be hectic, and we can’t always make fitness a priority.

 It may seem like an impossible reality to create a balance between staying fit and active and parenting.
 But it is still possible.

 What’s more, mornings are often the only time we can take for ourselves before the countless distractions of the day start fighting for our attention.

 So, one of the best things you can do for yourself is to establish a productive morning ritual.
 For example, as you get up:

 - Meditate for 2-5 minutes.
-Check out this website for some ideas on meditation and finding focus before you start your day puts you in the right frame of mind.
+Meditating and finding focus before you start your day puts you in the right frame of mind.

 - Do some light dynamic training for 5 – 10 minutes.
-Check out Self magazine’s low impact workout ideas using fitness rubber bands required little space at home.
+Some low impact workout ideas using fitness rubber bands required little space at home.

 - Take a shower and refresh yourself to start your day.